Large asteroid to pass between Earth and the moon on Saturday

 The Hubble space telescope followed unexpected and dramatic changes in Jupiter's atmosphere caused by collisions with comet fragments.
 (Hubble Space Telescope comet team, NASA)

 Then in 2013, the reminder that we're in a cosmic shooting gallery hit home.
-On February 15, a 20-metre wide rock impacted over entered Earth's atmosphere over Chelyabinsk, Russia, causing a massive air burst that blew out windows in the area, injuring roughly 1,000 people.
+On February 15, a 20-metre wide rock entered Earth's atmosphere over Chelyabinsk, Russia, causing a massive air burst that blew out windows in the area, injuring roughly 1,000 people.

 Fitzsimmons said that Asteroid Day is a reminder that we're not just sitting ducks.